 To the peppers and onions add; 1 (28 ounce) can crushed fire-roasted tomatoes, 2 cups shredded cooked chicken, 1 cup charred sweet corn, 1 can (rinsed and drained) black beans and pinto beans.

 Pour in 1 quart (4 cups) low-sodium chicken broth.

-Lastly, add the remaining can (including liquids in the can) to a mini food processor, and run until smooth.
-Transfer the creamy pinto beans to the soup and stir to combine.
+Lastly, add the remaining drained can of pinto to a mini food processor, and pulse until smooth.
+Transfer the blended pinto beans to the soup and stir to combine.